ues-io/docs/data/articles/docs/files/1-getting-started/first-app/first-app.md

 ## Next Steps

 Congratulations!
-You've created your first ues.io application.
-Click the next guide to learn about making changes to your app in Workspaces.
+You've created your first ues.io application and are now on the app home screen.
+To learn more about this screen and what was created for you with the App Kit starter template, go on to the next guide, "Getting started with App Kit".